 Once the unit has commenced commercial production, it is granted permanent registration.
 It is a life time registration given after physical inspection of the enterprise and scrutiny of certain documents.
-Some of the formalities required to be completed for seeking permanent registration are:-

 - Ownership/tenancy rights of the premises where unit is located.

 - Copy of partnership deed/Memorandum of articles of association in case of a private limited company